+Traveling to other countries isn’t barred for green card holders.
 U.S. permanent residents do not need a visa to travel to Canada.
-However, you will still need valid travel documents (like a green card and passport) to cross the border.
+However, if you are a green card holder, you will still need valid travel documents (like your green card and passport) to cross the border.

 The U.S. has a close and extensive relationship with Canada.
-They share the longest international border in the world.
-They trade $1.8 billion in goods and services daily and 380,000 people cross between the countries every day.
-This special relationship has resulted in special immigration provisions for Canadian and U.S. citizens and permanent residents.
+They share the world’s longest international border, trade $1.8 billion in goods and services daily, and 380,000 people cross between the countries every day.
+This unique relationship has resulted in special immigration provisions for Canadian and U.S. citizens and permanent residents.

 Yes, permanent residents can travel freely to Canada.
 No visa is required; however, the Canadian Immigration and Citizenship (CIC) does require permanent residents to have a valid U.S. green card and passport from their country of citizenship.

-Nope.
-No visa is required to simply travel to Canada if you are a U.S. citizen or permanent resident.
-Generally, permanent residents are allowed to travel to Canada freely and remain for a 6-month stay.
+No visa is required to simply travel to Canada if you are a U.S. citizen or permanent resident with a green card.
+Generally, permanent residents are allowed to travel to Canada freely and remain for a six-month stay.
 You can also apply for an extension if you want to stay longer.

-To apply for an eTA, you need a valid passport, a credit card, a debit card and an email address.
-The cost is $7 CAD and you can apply online; eTAs are valid for 5 years.
+To apply for an eTA, you need a valid passport, a credit card, a debit card, and an email address.
+The cost is $7 CAD, and you can apply online; eTAs are valid for five years.